Cipher-unhsiV/Detector/README.md

 - The value detected is only applicable for that stipulated time.
 - This project is not meant for prolonged expectation.

+IF YOU FIND THIS PROJECT USEFUL AND INTERESTING, DO STAR IT!!